Sri Lanka Bombings Were ‘Retaliation’ For New Zealand Mosque Attacks, Says Defense Minister

 — The Hill (@thehill) April 23, 2019

-Prior to Tuesday’s flurry of news about the attack, including ISIS’ claim of responsibility and the Sri Lankan Defense Minister linking the attacks to the New Zealand attacks, officials had suspected a little-known, local terrorist group known as National Thowheeth Jama’ath, one of the two groups mentioned by Wijewardene.
+Prior to Tuesday’s flurry of news about the attack, including ISIS’ claim of responsibility and the Sri Lankan defense minister linking the attacks to the New Zealand attacks, officials had suspected a little-known, local terrorist group known as National Thowheeth Jama’ath, one of the two groups mentioned by Wijewardene.
 The other, JMI, or Jammiyathul Millathu Ibrahim, is also a local Sri Lankan Islamist group, according to Al Jazeera.

-Neither group is known to have carried out any terrorist attacks in Sri Lanka or anywhere else, and in fact, according to SBS News the worst either group had done prior to Easter Sunday was vandalism of some Buddhist statues.
-However, Cabinet minister and government spokesman Rajitha Senaratne is convinced that neither group, or the two groups together, couldn’t have carried out such a sophisticated series of coordinated attacks without international help — perhaps from ISIS.
+Neither group is known to have carried out any terrorist attacks in Sri Lanka or anywhere else, and in fact, according to SBS News, the worst either group had done prior to Easter Sunday was vandalism of some Buddhist statues.
+However, Cabinet minister and government spokesman Rajitha Senaratne is convinced that neither group nor the two groups together couldn’t have carried out such a sophisticated series of coordinated attacks without international help — perhaps from ISIS.

-“We don’t see that only a small organisation in this country can do all that.”
+“We don’t see that only a small organization in this country can do all that,” she said.

 Meanwhile, the death toll from the Easter Sunday attacks has risen to 290, as CNN reported early Tuesday morning.
-Officials have made 24 arrests, and the FBI and Interpol are assisting Sri Lankan officials with the investigation.
+Officials have made 24 arrests, and the FBI and Interpol officials are assisting Sri Lankan officials with the investigation.